 Dr. Ruanda Garth-McCullough, Associate Director of Teaching and Learning at Achieving the Dream, works with colleges to build those structures, including providing technical assistance to Every Learner Everywhere’s pilot project.
+She has also been a contributor to several of the in-depth guidebooks and other resources on equity-centered digital learning developed by the Every Learner network partners.

-If an implementation plan doesn’t account for how faculty will learn a new technology, the project won’t have the desired impact, says Garth-McCullough.
+If an adaptive learning implementation plan doesn’t account for how faculty will learn a new technology, the project won’t have the desired impact, says Garth-McCullough.
 “If you look at the faculty work week and their responsibilities, there’s often no time or support for professional development,” she explains.

 “Without a strong support system, faculty may try the new courseware, struggle through it, then leave it on the shelf,” she says.
 “But even more important than the tool is this opportunity to support effective instruction.”